MEET THE STAFF

 Jeff often has a book in hand and enjoys historical nonfiction, science fiction, and dystopian fantasy.

-Candii and her husband, Gordon, live near Gales Creek where they operate a small USDA certified organic farm specializing in garlic and vegetables that are available at five farmers’ markets in western Washington County.
-For nearly ten years, Candii has served as a member and executive for the Hillsboro Farmers’ Market Board of Directors.
+Candii and her husband, Gordon, live near Gales Creek where they operate a small USDA certified organic farm specializing in garlic and vegetables that are available at three farmers’ markets in western Washington County.

 Candii enjoys reading all types of books as well as listening to mp3 audiobooks.
 Around the farm, she enjoys horse riding and horse care, spending time with pets, and walking around the neighborhood and in the woods on the farm.

-Brianna Sowinski received her BS in History at Portland State University.
-She will begin taking classes from San Jose State University in the fall to pursue a Master of Library and Information Science degree.
-She is thrilled to join the North Plains Public Library as a Library Clerk.
+Brianna Sowinski joined the North Plains Library in May 2016 as a Library Clerk.
+She received her BS in History at Portland State University.
+She is currently attending San Jose State University pursuing a Master of Library and Information Science degree.